 Discover Okinawa’s spiritual heritage, subtropical flora, and unspoiled nature on Kudaka Island

-Kudaka Island is a spiritual island home to many sacred places known as utaki.
+Kudaka is a spiritual island home to many sacred places known as utaki.
 Untouched by tourism, the island has an abundance of greenery, and a wide variety of subtropical plants.
 Head here for Ryukyuan history and to enjoy travel at a leisurely pace.

 About Kudaka Island

-Kudaka Island is a small, oval-shaped island located just off the Chinen Peninsula, to the southeast of the main island of Okinawa.
+Kudaka is a small, oval-shaped island located just off the Chinen Peninsula, to the southeast of the main island of Okinawa.
 The island is small enough to explore by bicycle or on foot, depending on the weather.
 The island has retained a traditional way of life and is a deeply spiritual place, so it is important to follow the local rules, which include taking any trash with you, and not entering spiritual sites without permission.

 History, legends, and sacred sites